Complex Sports & Entertainment Leadership

-As the Director of Project Management for Complex, Hailee Damp is responsible for developing, planning and implementing events that will serve the venue, community and business initiatives across Complex’s portfolio.
+As the Sr. Director for Internal Operations for Complex, Hailee Damp is responsible for developing, planning and implementing events that will serve the venue, community and business initiatives across Complex’s portfolio.

 Damp brings over 10 years event planning experience, joining Complex in October 2018.
 Prior to joining Complex, she served as an Event Specialist assisting with event planning and operations for the NCAA Men’s Final Four, NFL Super Bowl and College Football Playoff National Championship Game.

 Prior to her time in the major events industry, she coordinated conferences for an engineering firm in Broomfield, Colorado.